Milan Badelj: Dinamo Zagreb

 At an early age, Badelj was already spotted as a possible replacement for Luka Modrić, a key figure in the Dinamo Zagreb first-team squad that joined Tottenham Hotspur in 2008.

 In 2008, Badelj joined the first team and immediately established himself as an important player.
 He made his senior debut for Dinamo in Champions League qualifier against Northern Irish club Linfield.
 He then made his domestic debut in the opening match of the 2008–09 season against Rijeka, scoring the first goal in 2–0 victory.
 He finished his first season with Dinamo with 31 domestic appearances and 12 UEFA Cup appearances.

 Badelj continued to impress at his young age, establishing himself as a first–team regular for the 2009–10 season.
 In March 2011, he scored a goal in a 2–0 victory in the derby match against great rivals Hajduk Split.
 Badelj continued with impressive performances in the 2010–11 season as well, even wearing the captain's armband in some matches.

 In the 2011–12 season, Badelj was one of the key players in the Dinamo squad that reached the 2011–12 UEFA Champions League group stage for the first time in 12 years.
 He appeared in all six of Dinamo's group stage games against Real Madrid, Lyon and Ajax.

 In what would be his final game at the Stadion Maksimir for Dinamo, in a Champions League playoff match against Slovenian side Maribor, Badelj scored an own goal that gave the opposition an equaliser in the first leg match.
 However, Badelj later scored the winning goal at the other end in the second half.

 Hamburger SV

 Badelj joined Hamburger SV of the Bundesliga in August 2012 for an undisclosed fee thought to be in the region of €4.5 million, according to the Croatian media.
 He made his domestic debut soon after joining the club in a match against Werder Bremen.
 He soon established himself as a first-team regular, typically operating as a deep-lying playmaker.
 Badelj scored his first Bundesliga goal against Schalke 04, in a 3–1 win, on 27 November 2012.

 Fiorentina

 On 31 August 2014, it was announced Badelj had signed for Serie A side Fiorentina for a fee believed to be in the region of €5 million.
-In 2018, after the tragic death of Davide Astori (who had unexpectedly died in the night between March 3 and March 4 due to a cardiac arrest), he was appointed as team captain.
+In 2018, after the sudden death of Davide Astori due to cardiac arrest in early March 2018, Badelj was appointed as team captain.